mildgrim/sensu-slack-handler/README.md

 The [Sensu Teams Handler][0] is a [Sensu Event Handler][3] that sends event data to a configured Teams channel.
+It is a rewrite by [Sebastian Mildgrim](https://github.com/mildgrim) of the Sensu Inc written [sensu-slack-handler](https://github.com/sensu/sensu-slack-handler)

 ## Usage examples